comScore pixel

 Torigoe Kogen Dainichi snow report:

-The Torigoe Kogen Dainichi snow report is: out of 8 Lifts open.
-Our model predicted that 9cm (4 inches) of snow fell over 36 hours between Saturday 29 of March at 9PM and Monday 31 of March at 9AM JST at the mid mountain level.
-Compacted depth will be less.
+The Torigoe Kogen Dainichi snow report is: Lifts open - unreported.
+Our model predicted 0 cm (0 inches) of snow fell over the last 6 days between Tuesday 14 of April at 12AM and Monday 20 of April at 12AM at the mid mountain level.

 Fresh snow depth: